samir-acle/grow/README.md

   - weak front end validation
   - Currency from WEI to options   (hash to bi fexied)
   - MultiHash is hardcoded for current IPFS for now
+  - proofId and pledgeIds are sometimes same...

+Idea for expiring things - get a portion of the expired stuff?